kymb0/kymb0.github.io/_posts/drafty_MCDraft.md

 ![snippet of output](/assets/images/malware_1/Snippet-of-obfuscated-xml.png)

-We can see that by simply applying a few basic techniques, we end up with a vastly different payload than we originally did, with the original on the right and our generated xml on the left:
+We can see that by simply applying a few basic techniques, we end up with a vastly different payload than we originally had, with the original on the right and our generated xml on the left:

 ![compare](/assets/images/malware_1/xml-compare.png)